Preface

 ...

-1 | project_name variable |
+| 1 | project_name variable |

-2 | project_package and project_class_name variables |
+| 2 | project_package and project_class_name variables |

-The same for settings.gradle
+The same for settings.gradle:

 rootProject.name = '${project_name}' (1)

-1 | project_name variable |
+| 1 | project_name variable |

-Now edit the lazybones.groovy
+Now edit the lazybones.groovy like this:

 import uk.co.cacoethes.util.NameType